DanielDiazHernandezPP/ProntoPagaDocs/reference/PAY OUTS/payout-brazil-pix.md

 deprecated: false
 hidden: false
 metadata:
-  title: Create a new payout in Brasil with Pix
+  title: Create a new payout in Brazil with Pix
   description: >-
     This endpoint is used to create a new payout using the ProntoPaga API.
 This guide covers required parameters, the use of bank code, and webhook